Two issues deter passengers from using buses more than anything else.

 The idea of a bus having only half a deck might seem somewhat bizarre, but such vehicles really did exist - in both motorbus and trolleybus form.

 The example seen here was built in 1956 and now lives at The Trolleybus Museum at Sandtoft - http://www.sandtoft.org.uk/ It originated from the German city of Aachen.

-Clicking any of the 1½ deck bus images will lead to a dedicated page showing more (and larger) images in a popup window; alternatively clicking here will open the page in a new full-size window .
+Clicking any of the 1½ deck bus images or by clicking here will lead to a dedicated page showing more (and larger) images in a new window .